 Winter Solstice Celebration

-Since ancient times, people all over the world have recognized this important astronomical occurrence and celebrated the “return of the sun” in a variety of ways.
+The winter solstice is the longest night—or shortest day—of the year, and typically falls around December 21 in the Northern Hemisphere.
 After the solstice, the days get gradually longer.
+Since ancient times, people all over the world have recognized this astronomical occurrence and celebrated the “return of the sun” in a variety of ways.

 For questions, email us at [email protected].
 The entire event is outdoors, so dress accordingly.